MileHacker Logo

 Timing Recommendations

-• Airports: Show UP 2-ARRIVE 3 hours early for international flights (via Santiago) or 1.5-TWO hours before domestic flights from littleer airports.
+• Airports: Arrive 2-3 hours before international flights (via Santiago) or 1.5-2 hours before domestic flights from littleer airports.

 • Land Borders: Allow ample time for immigration and customs procedures.
 These vary by traffic and employeesing.

-• Ferries: Arrive 1-TWO hours before the flight is due to leave, especially with a vehicle.
-Boarding may take time.
+• Ferries: Arrive 1-2 hours before scheduled departure, especially with a vehicle.
+Boarding can take up time.

 Airport & Station Facilities

 Facilities vary significantly by location.
 Balmaceda (BBA) has extremely simple facilities.
 Expect limited food and drink options.
 Plan accordingly for any long waits.
 Puerto Montt (PMC) offers more extensive facilities, with cafes, shops, and more services for departing travelers.
-Bus terminals' facilities vary significantly by town.
-Larger the towns have necessary amenities and waiting areas, while smaller villages may just feature a simple bus stop or a small office.
+Coach terminals' facilities vary significantly by town.
+Larger villages have basic services and waiting areas, while smaller villages may just feature a simple bus stop or a small office.

 Departure Experience

-• Check-in procedures can be slow at smaller airports.
+• Check-in procedures can be slow at little airports.

 • Be patient at land borders; procedures can vary.